Context Matters! Relaxing Goals with LLMs for Feasible 3D Scene Planning: Related Work

+\textbf{LLMs as Planners.} LLMs are increasingly used for planning in embodied agents.
+In the seminal SayCan framework~\cite{ahn2022can}, a robot couples its observations and affordances with an LLM to ground high-level tasks in real settings, exploiting the model’s semantic priors.
+Subsequent work uses LLMs as planners: with careful prompting, they function as zero-shot planners~\cite{huang2022language, song2023llmplanner}; with lightweight few-shot fine-tuning, they outperform state-of-the-art Vision-Language Navigation (VLN) models trained on larger datasets, benefiting from intrinsic commonsense~\cite{song2023llmplanner,dorbala2023can}.
+Performance improves further when inputs adopt structured representations, such as 3DSGs, which inject additional semantic context to the scene~\cite{rana2023sayplan}.
+Advances in open-vocabulary perception have broadened real-world applicability by enabling flexible grounding of novel objects and scenes~\cite{10802251, yang2023llmgrounderopenvocabulary3dvisual}.
+Finally, multi-level frameworks integrate reasoning, planning, and motion generation within a single LLM-centric loop~\cite{joublin2024copal}.
+Despite these improvements, robust long-horizon planning still remains a key open challenge.\looseness-1

-Combining LLMs with classical planners can solve planning problems in efficient ways to get optimal plans even with long-horizon planning problems, in contrast with pure LLM planning.
-For example, in \cite{ding2023integrating}, they the robot’s action knowledge is dynamically augmented, and preconditions and effects of actions are modified, by leveraging task-oriented commonsense knowledge.
-However, these approaches struggle in completely unseen environments, as they rely on a strict definition of both domain and problem, often leading to failures in such scenarios.
-To combine the strengths of natural language reasoning and classical planning, \cite{liu2023llm+} proposes a method that translates a natural language description of a planning problem into a PDDL representation, allowing it to be solved using a PDDL planner.
-Since LLMs can still hallucinate and generate infeasible plans due to incomplete domain knowledge \cite{liu2024delta} introduces DELTA, an LLM-guided task planning framework.
+\textbf{LLMs and Classical Planning.} Combining LLMs with classical planners enables solving long-horizon tasks more reliably than pure LLM planning.
+For example, Ding et~al.~\cite{ding2023integrating} dynamically augment the robot’s action knowledge and modify the preconditions and effects of actions by leveraging task-oriented commonsense knowledge.
+However, these approaches struggle in completely unseen environments, as they rely on a strict definition of both domain and problem, often leading to failures in these cases.
+To combine the strengths of natural language reasoning and classical planning, Liu~et~al.~\cite{liu2023llm+} propose a method that translates a natural language description of a planning problem into a PDDL representation, allowing it to be solved using a PDDL planner.
+Since LLMs can still hallucinate and generate infeasible plans due to incomplete domain knowledge, Liu et~al.~\cite{liu2024delta} introduce DELTA, an LLM-guided task planning framework.
 DELTA leverages 3D Scene Graphs as environmental representations within LLMs to quickly generate planning problem descriptions.
 To further improve planning efficiency, it breaks down long-term task goals into an autoregressive sequence of sub-goals using LLMs, enabling automated planners to solve complex tasks more effectively.

-A key limitation of this class of approaches is the lack of a mechanism that dynamically adjusts the goal to real-world conditions.
-In fact, when a plan is generated, it often fails due to grounding into the real environment and no fallback procedure allows to recover and create a workable solution and adapt the task specifications.
-This limitation weakens the robustness of these approaches in real-world scenarios that often diverge from commonsense model assumptions.